 At the moment, there is no permanent exhibition of our collection.
-We are currently preparing for a new collection presentation, scheduled to open in early 2018.
-At the moment, there is no permanent exhibition of our collection.
-However, we regularly feature collection pieces in our thematic exhibitions and there are also a number of pieces on display in the collection presentations ‘Collection in Progress’ and ‘Maarten Van Severen & Co’, ‘Collection in Progress’ and the Alonso collection.
+We are currently preparing for a new collection presentation, scheduled to open in May 2018.
+However, we do feature a number of pieces in the collection presentations ‘Maarten Van Severen & Co’, ‘Collection in Progress’ and the Alonso collection.